kemapak/factorial-tdd/README.md

 Please read [Factorial TDD](factorial-tdd.md)
 Follow the step by step examples.

+All the reference tests and Implementations are located under `reference-test` and `reference-src` folders.

 Tests are located under `test` folder.
 Implementations are located under `src` folder.
+Which you will write.

 ## Running The Tests
 JEST unit testing framework is used in the project but can be replaced with any library you want.